prataprc/prataprc.github.io/_posts/2018-02-19-federated-dag-of-events.md

            |           |
            *---> Cy ---*

-  Newly generated event `D` in node `X` will consider both leaf events `Bx` and `Cy` as its parent.
-Note that `Cy` was the event `C` generate in node `Y` and got replicated to this node.
+  Newly generated event `D` in machine `X` will consider both leaf events `Bx` and `Cy` as its parent.
+Note that `Cy` was the event `C` generate in machine `Y` and got replicated to this machine.
-* Nodes can in this manner independently generate events and replicate them asynchronously across remaining nodes in the network.
+* Nodes can in this manner independently generate events and replicate them asynchronously across remaining machines in the network.
-* At any point, if we stop the world and finish replicating remaining events from every node, each node shall end up with a DAG graph G' that is exactly identical across every participating node in the network.
+* At any point, if we stop the world and finish replicating remaining events from every machine, each machine shall end up with a DAG graph G' that is exactly identical across every participating machine in the network.

 Above is a strict set of invariants that can be relaxed or modified with adequate reasoning and proper explanation about trade-offs.

 Question is, what is the flow chart for this state machine ?

-Version no : 5
+Version no : 6